-Having unrealistic goals is a common problem that leads to volunteer burn out.
-It stems from enthusiasm and the desire to do a good job but may lead to frustration and apathy.
-Your association can help itself by planning short-term projects.
-If your association is rebuilding or volunteer resources are limited, start with a small goal.
-If you have not been able to run programs, start with one or two and increase from there.
-Achieving this goal will give your group a sense of accomplishment and help keep volunteers interested.
+Biting off more then you can chew is a common problem.
+It stems from enthusiasm and the desire to do a good job, but it can lead to frustration and volunteer burn-out.
+Your association can help itself by planning shortterm projects.
+If your association is rebuilding or your volunteer resources are limited, starting with a small success will not only give your members a sense of accomplishment, it will help keep them interested.